-Find out how One Digital at Age UK helps older people to build their digital skills and have the confidence to live an included and independent life.
+Find out how Age UK helped over 18,000 older people to understand the benefits of getting online, and provided them with the opportunity to build their digital skills and have the confidence to live an included and independent life.

 What's One Digital?

-One Digital is a Big Lottery funded project involving Age UK and four other partner organisations.
-We're collaborating with Digital Unite, SCVO, Clarion Futures and Citizens Online to deliver better digital skills in the UK through empowering, supporting and inspiring trusted intermediaries or Digital Champions.
+One Digital was a National Lottery Community funded project involving Age UK and four other partner organisations.
+We collaborated with Digital Unite, SCVO, Clarion Futures and Citizens Online to deliver better digital skills in the UK through empowering, supporting and inspiring trusted intermediaries or Digital Champions.

-Our goal as part of the partnership is to support older people in areas of high digital exclusion to get online or to develop their basic digital skills.
-Working with the other partners and delivering through our network of local Age UKs, we're recruiting and supporting specialist Digital Champions who are focused on the needs of older people.
+Our goal as part of the partnership was to support older people in areas of high digital exclusion to get online or to develop their basic digital skills.
+Working with the other partners and delivering through our network of local Age UKs, we recruited and supported over 600 specialist Digital Champions who were focused on the needs of older people.